Botsailer/DepressedZone/README.md

 ## Need Help !!!

-need help in maintaining the next and previous button on manga chapter reading page Its completely Messed
+<del>need help in maintaining the next and previous button on manga chapter reading page Its completely Messed</del>

-## Contributing